The WFU Global Experience

 International Houses

 Wake Forest owns and operates three residences where students live and study with Wake Forest faculty: Casa Artom in Venice, the Flow House in Vienna, and the Worrell House in London.
-Ours is the only Top 30 National University to own three residential-academic houses abroad.
+We are one of very few national universities to own three residential-academic houses abroad.

 Vienna | Flow House